BigPolarBear1/factorization_v3/README.md

 AND FUCK MICROSOFT, FUCKING SHITHEAD TECH BROS.
 AND FUCK THE ASSHOLES POINTING A GUN AT ME BEING ALL LIKE "WELCOME TO AMERICA BITCH" .....
 YEA, I GOT A MUCH BIGGER GUN, WELCOME TO POLAR BEAR COUNTRY BITCHES.
 HAHAHA.
 WHERE WE ARE GOING, WE WONT BE NEEDING OUR SANITY.
 I WILL BREAK YOU ALL.
 ILL BREAK YOUR FUCKING MINDS.
 YOU WILL ALL BURN FOR THIS.

+As a polar bear you can sense when a wolf pack is stalking you.
+And I have been sensing a wolf pack nearby for months now.
+Ofcourse wolves also know they are completely outmatched against a polar bear.

 Update 24 June:

 Uploaded QSv3_041.py